Abbie Keers tells of Stanley beer bottle attack

 She needed emergency surgery to remove glass from her face.

-The youngster, who has been praised by police for the way she handled the incident on 14 February, said she thought a car tyre had "popped".
+The youngster, who has been praised by police for the way she handled the attack on 14 February, said she thought a car tyre had "popped".

-Abbie was with her grandmother Sarah Webb, mother Clare Webb and sister, three-year-old Lexi, when the bottle was thrown from the entrance to a pedestrian subway on the A693 in Stanley at about 22:30 GMT.'Watch her bleed'
+Abbie was with her grandmother Sarah Webb, mother Clare Webb and sister, three-year-old Lexi, when the bottle was thrown from the entrance to a pedestrian subway on the A693 in Stanley at about 22:30 GMT.

 Abbie said: "We were just driving along and I was playing on my iPad and then started dozing off.
 Then the bottle came through the window.

-Her grandmother added: "We could see there was glass in her face, but we couldn't put any pressure on her face to stop the bleeding.
+Her grandmother added: "We could see there was glass in her face, but we couldn't put any pressure on it to stop the bleeding.
 We just had to basically watch her bleed until we could get her to hospital.

 "She is doing really well now and we're all proud of her.
 She is handling it better than me.